ricardojoserf/ricardojoserf.github.io/_posts/2023-11-14-callingcsharp.md

 ```
 $code1 = @"
 using System;
+namespace TestProject{
 	public class Class1 {
 		public static void Main()
 		{
 			Console.WriteLine("Hello World!");
 		}
 	}
+}
 "@
 Add-Type $code1
-[Class1]::Main()
+[TestProject.Class1]::Main()
 ```

 The C# code has been defined inside the "code1" variable, and we add the Microsoft .NET class to the PowerShell session using the [Add-Type function](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/add-type?view=powershell-7.3).
-After adding it, we can call the functions of the class as [Class]::Function(Arguments).
+After adding it, we can call the functions of the class as [Namespace.Class]::Function(Arguments).

 If we execute this, the result is the following: